better-feedback/marketingDAO/README.md

     - Add a new project, linking to your forked repo
      - Set your ENV variables (Ask us on [Discord](https://discord.com/invite/wwwwRFa6aj)!)

-After a succesfful deployment, point your vercel deployment to your custom URL, eg. feedback.yourdapp.com, roadmap.yourdapp.com, bounties.yourdapp.com
+After a successful deployment, point your vercel deployment to your custom URL, eg. feedback.yourdapp.com, roadmap.yourdapp.com, bounties.yourdapp.com

 - Copy your DNS info at `https://vercel.com/[yourproject]/[yourrepo]/settings/domains`
 - Add the info in your domain manager interface

 🎊 Congratulations, you just deployed your custom Better site 🎉

+---

+## How to customize your Better site

+Set your project name and custom footer links in this config file: `\better-app\src\config.ts`

+Better mirrors each Github issue based on its tags.
+The default tags are `open`, `inProgress`, `live`.
+If you want to set your own, edit the following files:
+-  `\better-app\src\config.ts`
+- `src/features/issues/components/issues-list-page.tsx`
+- `src/features/issues/constants.ts`
+- `src/features/issues/types.ts`

-You want to customize your site UI or got feature ideas for Better?
+You want to customize your site's UI or got feature ideas for Better?
 Join our [Discord](https://discord.com/invite/wwwwRFa6aj) and let us know!

 ---